Adding Social features

 Goal: To prototype the new features and gain usability feedback

-To prepare for usability testing, I created a iPhone X prototype in Marvel using the high-fidelity wireframes.
+With the high-fidelity wireframes, I created a mobile prototype in Marvel to gather usability data from Spotify users.
 Feel free to interact with the prototype using the button below.

-To determine the overall usability of the new features
+To determine the usability of the new features, including learnability and efficiency

 I asked participants to complete tasks based off different scenarios.
 Here are the basic tasks: